 Step 1: Collect Invoices

-If, in the unlikely case that you have never performed a freight audit, it would be wise to collect all invoices from the past year.
+In the unlikely case that you have never performed a freight audit, it would be wise to collect all invoices from the past year.
 (Note: you can only go back 180 days for claims).
 Ideally, invoices should be logged and uploaded online the moment they are received.
-Doing so, allows you the ability to pull them up at a moment’s notice.
-So, if you want to see a bill you made six months ago, instead of sifting through a pile of papers, you should be able to sort by date, company or any other factor in order to examine that information.
+Doing so allows you the ability to pull them up at a moment’s notice.
+So, if you want to see a bill you paid six months ago, instead of sifting through a pile of papers, you should be able to sort by date, company or any other factor in order to examine that information.